Symplectic cohomology of compound Du Val singularities: Symplectic cohomology for invertible polynomials

 \subsection{Calculating \(\HH^*(\mf(\A^{n+2},\Gamma_\w,\w))\)}

 There is a formula for \(\HH^*(\mf(\A^{n+2},\Gamma_\w,\w))\) which expresses it as a sum of $\Gamma_\w$-invariant pieces of twisted Koszul cohomologies; this formula appeared in {\cite[Theorem 1.2]{BFK}}, where its context and history are discussed.
 It is also explained and used in {\cite[Theorem 3.1]{LU1}} and {\cite[Section 5.1]{LU2}}.
-We now briefly describe how to perform calculations in practice with this formula; Theorem \ref{thm:hh_formula} below summarises the answer.
+We now briefly describe how to perform calculations in practice with this formula; Theorem \ref{thm:hh_formula} below summarises the answer and its proof explains how our notation fits with the notation from \cite{LU2}.
 We will use the notation from this section in our calculations in Section \ref{sct:compendium}.

 \begin{definition} Define the character Its kernel \(\ker\chi\) is the finite group

 \end{definition}

 \begin{definition} Given an element \(\gamma\in\ker\chi\), let be the partition for which each \(x_{i_m}\) is fixed under the action of \(\gamma\) and each \(x_{j_m}\) is not fixed under the action of \(\gamma\).
 Let \(J_\gamma\) be a monomial basis for the Jacobian ring of \(\w|_{x_{j_1}=\cdots=x_{j_{n+1-k}}=0}\). \end{definition}